Skip to main content

 Sky Juice (Skai Joos)

-A popular Bahamian cocktail made with gin, coconut water, condensed milk, and ice.
-It's a refreshing and creamy drink, perfect for warm weather.
+A Bahamian cocktail of gin, coconut water, condensed milk, and ice.
+Creamy and cooling, it suits the heat well.

 cocktailvaries